 ‘Western’ in this context is used because the most recent source of this culture, the focal point of the trade and ideas routes, is European, and later, North American.
 And ‘western’ has been used to contrast that expanding culture to others around the globe – being emphasised in particular as being distinct from recent cold war Communist ‘enemies’, the USSR and China, the ‘Eastern’ empires.

 However, this ‘Western’ or ‘European’ culture has nothing to do with colour or ethnicity other than the coincidence of its most recent and effective convergence.
-But the ideas that are fundamental to western liberal democracies are available to all.
+And the ideas that are fundamental to western liberal democracies are available to all.
 People of many ethnicities under oppressive cultures envy the freedom of people in ‘the west’ – and recently many of them have been lamenting the way in which many in the west appear willing to throw it away.
 This ‘western’ culture is often valued more by those that don’t have it than those that do.

 Proud to be British, European, Western?